Rick7118/social-media-content-analyzer-/README.md

 ## License

-This project is currently provided for evaluation and portfolio purposes.
+This project is provided for evaluation and portfolio purposes.